n-alonso/NODEJS-open-banking-client/README.md

 - Gitlab CI: I created a different pipeline in Gitlab for experimentation purposes:
   - Build: Builds the Docker image and stores it in Gitlab's registry.
   - Verify: Pulls the image from the registry, starts it and verifies that it works as intended.

-## I strived to adhere to SOLID principles:
-- **Single Responsibility**: The project's structure exemplifies this, with each file dedicated to a single responsibility (routes, services, repositories, etc).
-- **Open/Closed**: Not explicitly mentioned but implied through modular design that allows for extension without modification.
-- **Liskov Substitution**: Observed through generic classes like `CrudRepository` or `DataSource`.
-- **Interface Segregation**: Demonstrated with interfaces like `UserEntity` and `UserDto` and how other interfaces or classes that are used as types are configured.
-- **Dependency Inversion**: Achieved through the strategic design of building an IoC Container and modularizing the project's architecture.

-## Coding Patterns utilised:
-- **Singleton**: To instantiate the IoC Container and Application class, amongst others.
-- **Proxy**: While not a traditional use of the Proxy pattern, the encapsulation of each route in a RouterClass implements some proxy-like behaviour (lazy instantiation, controlling and managing access, etc).
-- **Chain of Responsibility**: The request passes through a chain of middlewares until it is fully processed or rejected.
-- **TBD | Strategy**: To choose between different Databases, to choose from different sorting algorithms, or to choose different authentication methods.
-- **TBD | Iterator**: For the Binary Trees and Priority Queues I plan to implement.
-- **TBD | Template Method**: For the register method in the Application class, or to validate data.

-## Data Structures:
-- **Map**: Used to keep track of dependencies in the IoCContainer.
-- **Enum**: To implement roles for RBAC.
-- **TBD | HashMap**: Will be used for caching.
-- **TBD | Binary Trees**: A binary tree will be used to manage authentication and sessions (insertion/lookup).
-- **TBD | Priority Queue with Binary Heap implementation**: A priority queue will be used for task scheduling (Ie. Password-reset emails should have higher priority than promotional ones).

-## Algorithms:
-- **Encryption**: Node's Crypto module is used for all user sensitive information.
-- **TBD | Sorting**: So the API can return sorted results.
-- **TBD | Binary Search**: In conjuction with the Binary Tree for session management.

 ## Installation
 This project presumes you have Node with v18 and Yarn installed and available.